PhonePe/drove-orchestrator/docs/docs/getting-started.md

+---
+hide:
+  - navigation
+---
-# Getting started with Drove
+# Getting Started

 To get a trivial cluster up and running on a machine, the [compose file](https://raw.githubusercontent.com/PhonePe/drove-orchestrator/master/compose/compose.yaml) can be used.